googleinterns/sensor-tools/README.md

 TensorFlow models along with running visualizations such as t-SNE, PCA, and ICA.
 Some functions from this library rely on a [data augmentation library](https://github.com/maddyarmstrong/Data-Augmentation-For-Wearable-Sensor-Data/blob/master/DataAugmentation.py) found in another repository.
-The filtering technique in this library hinge on a multi-resoultion windowing approach coupled with variance filtering.
+The filtering technique in this library hinges on a multi-resoultion windowing approach coupled with variance filtering.
 This technique was  orginially developed to determine the start and end time of an activity in a given window where the activity.
 These libraries also grew and